canonical/opensearch-operator/docs/how-to/deploy/launch-a-large-deployment.md

 When deploying OpenSearch at scale, it is important to understand the `roles` that nodes can assume on a cluster.

-Amongst the [multiple roles](https://opensearch.org/docs/latest/tuning-your-cluster/) supported by OpenSearch, two notable roles are especially crucial for a successful cluster formation:
+Among the [multiple roles](https://opensearch.org/docs/latest/tuning-your-cluster/) supported by OpenSearch, two notable roles are especially crucial for a successful cluster formation:

 - `cluster_manager`: assigned to nodes responsible for handling cluster-wide operations such as